Upwork: History

-oDesk was founded in 2003 by two friends, Odysseas Tsatalos and Stratis Karamanlakis, who wanted to work together even though one of them was in the U.S. and the other was in Greece.
-Originally created as a staffing firm, oDesk was eventually built into an online marketplace that allowed registered users to find, hire, and collaborate with remote workers.
+oDesk was founded in 2003 by two friends, Odysseas Tsatalos and Stratis Karamanlakis, who walked to work together even though one of them was in the U.S. and the other was in Greece.
+Originally created as a staffing firm, oDesk eventually became an online marketplace that allowed registered users to find, hire, and collaborate with remote workers.

+In 2009, a hacker breached Elance and obtained the personal details of more than 1.3 million registered users including names, addresses, passwords, and associated email account data.

 Elance and oDesk announced their merger on December 18, 2013 to create Elance-oDesk.
 In 2015, the new company was rebranded as Upwork, which coincided with an upgrade of the oDesk platform under the same name.
 The newly named Upwork also planned to phase out the Elance platform within a couple of years.
-The Upwork platform has experienced brief outages, with one in September 2015 leading to an apology from then-CEO Stephane Kasriel.

 The company was listed on the Inc. 5000 list from 2009 to 2014 and filed for an initial public offering on October 3, 2018.

-On March 7, 2022, Upwork started suspending operations for freelancers and clients in Russia and Belarus as a sanction following Russia's invasion of Ukraine on 24 February 2022.
+On March 7, 2022, Upwork started suspending operations for freelancers and clients in Russia and Belarus as a sanction following Russia's invasion of Ukraine in February 2022.

 Service and business model

-Upwork allows clients to interview, hire and work with freelancers and freelance agencies through the company's platform.
-The client posts a description of their job and a price range they are willing to pay for a freelancer to complete it.
-The client may invite specific freelancers to apply for their jobs, or else post the job for any freelancer who is interested to apply.
+Businesses and individuals can connect through this platform to conduct business.
+Clients post a description of their job and a price range they are willing to pay for a freelancer to complete it.
+The client may invite specific freelancers to apply for their jobs, or post the job for any freelancer who is interested to apply.
 Once the client has chosen who they want to complete the job, they hire that freelancer by sending a contract with set hours, pay rate, and a deadline for the work to be completed.

-The Upwork platform includes a real-time chat feature that either clients or freelancers can use to message prospects.
-The Upwork time tracking application records the freelancer's keystrokes and mouse movements and takes screenshots to be submitted to their client.
+Freelancers are also required to purchase "connects" in order to be able to bid for jobs.